 In everyday life, we use terms – ‘citizen’, ‘need’, ‘service’ – as common, often implicitly accepted labels for concepts.
 The concept is the abstract mental idea (which should be universal and language independent) to which the term gives a material expression in a specific language.
 Particularly in an international environment such as global standardization initiatives, the distinction is important as it is common concepts that we wish to work with, not common terms.

 This distinction also helps avoid common modeling pitfalls.
-Terms that may seem similar or the same across two or more languages may actually refer to different concepts; or a single term in one language could be understood to refer to more than one concept which another language expresses with discrete terms: For example, the English term ‘service’ can refer to different concepts - an organizational unit (such as ‘Passport Service’) or something that is performed by one for another (such as ‘a dry cleaning service’), whereas discrete terms are used for the discrete concepts in German (‘Dienst’ or ‘Dienstleistung’).
+Terms that may seem similar or the same across two or more languages may actually refer to different concepts; or a single term in one language could be understood to refer to more than one concept which another language expresses with discrete terms: For example, the English term ‘service’ can refer to different concepts - an organizational unit (such as ‘Passport Service’ or ‘Emergency Services’) or something that is performed by one for another (such as ‘a dry cleaning service’ or ‘authentication service’), whereas discrete terms are used for the discrete concepts in German (‘Dienst’ or ‘Dienstleistung’ respectively for the two examples above).
 As the TGF is intended for use anywhere in the world, it is important to ensure that (ideally) global concepts can be transposed and translated and thus understood in other languages: we therefore need to associate an explicit definition with each concept as we do in a dictionary.
-The TGF uses the structure and methodology of an existing international standard to create its terminologyConcepts do not exist in isolation.
+The TGF uses a standard structure and methodology to create its terminology and we recommend that such an approach should be maintained in any extension of the terminology.

+Concepts do not exist in isolation.
 In addition to clear definitions and agreed terms, It is the broader understanding of the relationships between concepts that give them fuller meaning and allow us to model our world, our business activities, our stakeholders, etc. in a way that increases the chance that our digital systems are an accurate reflection of our work.
 Any conformant agency should be able to use a common terminology without ambiguity and be sure that these terms are used consistently throughout all work.

 The Solution